An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Experimental Evaluation

 More in detail, clock frequency randomization and chaff are the most effective countermeasures against the proposed SCA attacks, as they achieve a high guessing entropy and a success rate close to 0\% in every scenario.
 The morphing countermeasure is instead shown to be more vulnerable, as every technique can break it.
 The CNN attack can isolate the correct key with a guessing distance of 0.81, using only eight traces, while CPA and template attacks are less effective though successful.
-Guessing distance values are notably undefined for the CPA attack, since it is not a profiled attack.
+Guessing distance values are notably undefined for the CPA attack, since the latter is not a probabilistic attack.
+Guessing distance measures indeed a probability distance and, thus, it is suitable only for attacks such as template and CNN ones that compute the probability of a key guess being correct.

 Figure~\ref{fig:attack_results} depicts how the SCA attacks against the execution of plain AES evolve as the number of traces increases when applying no SCA countermeasure.
-The CPA attack, as shown in \figurename~\ref{sfig:cpa_results}, requires 180 traces to correctly identify the correct key.
-More traces are needed to reduce the correlation coefficient of the wrong key guesses, drawn in red, whereas the Pearson correlation coefficient~(PCC) of the correct key, drawn in green, remains steadily around 0.43. \figurename~\ref{sfig:ge_results} demonstrates instead how the guessing entropy improves in the template and CNN attacks as more traces get analyzed and how it stabilizes to 1 after 3 and 10 traces have been processed, respectively.
+The CPA attack, as shown in Figure~\ref{sfig:cpa_results}, requires 180 traces to correctly identify the correct key.
+More traces are needed to reduce the correlation coefficient of the wrong key guesses, drawn in red, whereas the Pearson correlation coefficient~(PCC) of the correct key, drawn in green, remains steadily around 0.43.
+Figure~\ref{sfig:ge_results} demonstrates instead how the guessing entropy improves in the template and CNN attacks as more traces get analyzed and how it stabilizes to 1 after 3 and 10 traces have been processed, respectively.

+To further demonstrate the flexibility of the proposed hardware-software framework, Table~\ref{tab:other_attack_results_numbers} reports the results of the template attack when the computing platform executes three additional cryptographic applications from the OpenSSL~\cite{openSSL} suite, namely, the Camellia, Clefia, and Seed block ciphers.
+For each evaluated cryptosystem, results are reported considering no countermeasures, the use of clock frequency randomization, the use of morphing and the use of chaffing.
+The reported quality metrics to assess the side-channel vulnerability refer to the SubBytes operation in the first round of each cryptosystem.

+The results show that applying morphing to protect Clefia is ineffective against template attacks, whereas it is moderately and highly effective in the Camellia and Seed use cases, respectively.
+Conversely, the clock frequency randomization and chaff countermeasures are shown to successfully thwart the template attack when applied during the execution of all three cryptographic applications.